JUNE/JULY 2015 // NZ RUGBY WORLD //

 World Cup.
 All 20 teams will be

-working feverishly on ways to nd an
+working feverishly on ways to find an

-extra inch or two of space0legally,
+extra inch or two of space –0legally,

 semi-legally or illegally.